ManifoldScholar/manifold-docusaurus/docs/walkthroughs/word_mammoth.md

 When authoring new content in Word, the best practice is to use styles to describe different kinds of paragraphs, because we want to tell the computer what each paragraph is and how it functions within the text as a whole.
 Contrast that with using formatting tools to change how paragraphs look and then relying on a sighted human reader to understand what each paragraph is, based off its appearance.

 :::info Wait, What about all my italics?!
 Are they jettisoned too?
 Happily, your existing use of italics and bold and super/subscript is safe.
 Those stylings affect “runs” of text ***within*** a paragraph and persist even when paragraph stylings do not.
-We’ll talk more about this below in the **[Character Styles](/docs/walkthroughs/word_mammoth.md#character-styles)** section.
+We’ll talk more about this below in the **[Character Styles](#character-styles)** section.
 :::

 :::tip Our Word Template
-We promised a Word template above that you can use in your work. <a href="../../static/downloads/manifold-template.docx" title="Manifold Word Template" download="manifold-template.docx">Here it is!</a> As we begin to move into the next steps, that will be handy for you to have.
+We promised a Word template above that you can use in your work. <a href="/downloads/manifold-template.docx" title="Manifold Word Template" download="manifold-template.docx">Here it is!</a> As we begin to move into the next steps, that will be handy for you to have.
 :::

 ### Applying Paragraph Styles

 Okay, so, still have your Styles sidebar open in Word?
 Good!
 Here’s how to apply one of those styles to a paragraph.
 Put your cursor in a paragraph you want to style—it doesn’t matter where in the paragraph, at the start, end, or in the middle.
 Now, in the Styles pane, select the style you want that paragraph to be associated with.
 Done.
 That’s it!

 If you are still in **Print** layout, with the **Show styles guides** box checked at the bottom of the Styles sidebar, you should see two things: (1) the name of the style you selected will show under the **Current Style** header in the Styles sidebar.
 To the right of the style name there will be pilcrow icon (¶), indicating the style you chose was a paragraph (and not character) style.
 And, (2), in the document’s left margin, a box with the color and number of the style you selected will appear beside the paragraph you styled.